MovieBytes WinningScripts

 Objective

-For the past two decades, Austin Film Festival has been launching writers into their careers.
-This year, AFF is celebrating its longevity and exponential growth by creating a week that will change your life.
-With one of the most recognized and prestigious Screenplay and Teleplay competitions, AFF breaks out newcomers from the privacy of their desks and straight into the industry.
-Whether your dream is signing a contract, landing an agent, learning craft from an industry icon, or taking home the coveted Bronze Typewriter Award, you can’t win if you don’t enter.
+For thirty years, Austin Film Festival has been catapulting writers into life-changing careers.
+With one of the most noteworthy competitions among Hollywood tastemakers, AFF consistently yanks newcomers from the isolation of their desks and ushers them into the bustling world of film and television.
+Whether your dream is to sign a contract, land an agent, learn from an industry icon, or take home the coveted Bronze Typewriter Award, it’s simple: you can’t win if you don’t enter.

 Deadline/Entry Fees

-Notification: Notifications for all entrants will be sent by early September
+Notification: Notifications for all entrants will be sent by mid-September

 Awards